grandseiken/factorio-ultracube/README.md

 ## List of compatible mods

+**NOTE:** these mods were compatible with Ultracube pre-Factorio 2.0.
+While compatibility logic remains in place, they have not been tested extensively on Factorio 2.0 yet, and might require further patching.

 The following mods have been specifically adapted to work with Ultracube:

 | Mod | Notes |